jisqyv/oneid-python-sdk/README.md

 Generates and prints JavaScript that instantiates a OneID QuickFill button on the page.
-This method takes two parameters, the callback URL (address of the Validation Page) and a string containing a space delimited list of user attributes **TBD**.
+This method takes two parameters, the callback URL (address of the Validation Page) and a string containing a space delimited list of user attributes as described on the User Attributes page at https://developer.oneid.com .
 This method is used on the Reference Page.

 #### `redirect(page, response, sessionid)`